prsai/ibotg/README.md

 telegram-cli/ibotg on your PC you just have to open the files with your favourite image viewer.
-If you are running telegram-cli/ibotg on a server, you should share the downloads folder via http, ftp, gopher, NFS, CIFS or another protocol/service that allows you to access the files remotely.
+If you are running telegram-cli/ibotg on a server, you should share the downloads folder via http, ftp, gopher, NFS, CIFS or another protocol/service that allows you to access to the files remotely.

 As an alternative you can sync the files with rsync, S3, etc. so you can access them from other location.